tommyreins/tommyreins.github.io/_pages/about.md

 ### bio

 Raised in Littleton, CO -- halfway between the city of Denver and the massive Rocky Mountains.
-Went to college in Iowa, worked for 4 years in Seattle, and now I'm back in Iowa building my own company.
+Went to college at Iowa State University, worked for 4 years in Seattle at Microsoft, and now I'm back in Iowa building my own company.
 My hobbies include running, cycling, reading, board games, and video games.

 ****

-### notable milestones
+#### notable milestones

 ##### 2023

+Made first $ in a startup I founded.

 Ran Quad Cities Half Marathon.

 🚀 Launched [Expedition Nimrod](https://expeditionnimrod.com) to deliver modern software tools to manufacturers.
 Check out **PeakPro**!

 ##### 2022